 Endpoint: The target of a posture assessment.
 It reports information to the Posture Collection Service based on change events as well as and responds to direct queries from the Posture Collection Service.

 Posture Collection Service: Queries Endpoints to collect specific posture data.
 These queries may contain SCAP Content retrieved from the SCAP Content Repository.
 It sanity checks the posture data it receives and stores it in the Configuration Management Database (CMDB) for later use.
-It also reports newly collected posture data to the Posture Evaluator if the Posture Evaluator has requested to receive updates.
+It also reports newly collected posture data to entities which have subscribed to receive it (i.e., a Posture Evaluator)..

 Components